PatrickHechler/primitive-code/README.md

     * `X02` points to the elements to read
     * after execution `X01` will contain the number of elements, which has been read.
         * when the value is less than len either an error occured or end of file/pipe has reached (which is not considered an error)
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_STREAMS_CLOSE` :  stream close
     * value: `11`
     * `X00` contains the STREAM-ID
     * `X00` will be set to 1 on success and 0 on error
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_STREAMS_FILE_GET_POS` :  stream file get position
     * value: `12`
     * `X00` contains the STREAM/FILE_STREAM-ID
     * `X01` will be set to the stream position or -1 on error
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_STREAMS_FILE_SET_POS` :  stream file set position
     * value: `13`
     * `X00` contains the STREAM/FILE_STREAM-ID